Discounting rooms: what revenue management experts say

 It’s all about timing

-Discounting early is a win-win for both the property and the guest: the hotel has guaranteed inventory and can plan accordingly for staffing in departments like housekeeping, while the guest is delighted because they got a great rate.
+Discounting early is a win-win for both the property and the guest: The hotel has guaranteed inventory and can plan accordingly for staffing in departments like housekeeping, while the guest is happy because they got a great rate.

 Pendlebury strongly advises against discounting last-minute.
 “If you get a reputation for suddenly dropping your rates at the last minute, people will then wait to book.
 Then it’ll be a race to the bottom on price.
 So discount early and hold your mettle at the end when the demand is there.”

 Rate-fence your discounts